-There are some other features that don't work in Lightning Experience.
-We want to be transparent with you about them, so you can make an informed decision about when to enable Lightning Experience.
+There are some other features that aren't available or don't work in Lightning Experience.
+We want to be transparent with you about them, so you know about customizations you may need to update before enabling Lightning Experience.

 Note: This isn't a comprehensive list of supported and unsupported features.
 For a more detailed list, see the Salesforce Help.